thumpmaster/itvhome/readme.md

     sudo apt-get install php7.0

  Easiest way to install laravel is by using composer.
-If you dont hae composer, follow the instructions from the following link. https://getcomposer.org/doc/00-intro.md
+If you don't have composer, follow the instructions from the following link. https://getcomposer.org/doc/00-intro.md

  Then run the following to install laravel.